Transcure

 Charge Input

-Accurate charge entry is necessary for medical billing and should be done as such.
+Accurate charge entry is necessary for psychiatric medical billing.
 It determines whether or not a doctor will be paid for his services.
 It is carried out in accordance with the provider’s policies on the duration and frequency of the services given.
+It involves recording and entering the charges for each patient encounter based on the provided services and the duration and frequency of therapy sessions.
+Therefore, pre-installing pricing structures for different services into the systems is crucial.
+Along with accurate coding to prevent any erroneous charge entry from leading to claim rejection or denial.

 Patient Copay